pannuhuone/minoposd/README.md

 * OpenPilot version 15.05 is supported.
 * Arduino IDE 1.0.6 needs to be used with this.
 Versions beyond 1.0.6 might not be compatible.

-Rest of the documentation TBD.
+Rest of the documentation to be added later on ...